General Attachment Applications

 1. The correct Hampshire Highways permission?

-Before starting your SSE Festive Lighting Application please ensure you have the correct permission from Hampshire Highways.
+Before starting your Enerveo Festive Lighting Application please ensure you have the correct permission from Hampshire Highways.
 We cannot process your application without Hampshire Highways application approval first.
 If you have not yet completed this stage please visit Hampshire Highways Website.
-You will need to supply a copy of your Hampshire Highways licence to us with your SSE application.
+You will need to supply a copy of your Hampshire Highways licence to us with your Enerveo application.

-2. A signed SSE Consent Form and Third Party Attachment Agreement?
+2. A signed Enerveo Consent Form and Third Party Attachment Agreement?

 This should be completed and signed by the applicant.
 Please complete the yellow sections on the form.